Clean Air for Schools

 In the aftermath of flooding, air quality can be compromised by the presence of mould spores and smells coming from wet carpets and building materials.
 Mould in particular can be very dangerous for people with asthma and allergies.

-what effect does air pollution have on student health?
+What effect does air pollution have on student health?

 The main effect of breathing polluted air is the increased likelihood of respiratory problems.
 Pollutants inflame the lining of the lungs and can reduce immunity to lung infections, in addition to causing headaches, wheezing, coughing, colds, flu and bronchitis.
 Pollutants may also induce or cause symptoms to worsen in students with asthma and allergies.